Awarding Policy and Criteria 2020/21

-Grants up to £1,000 (with larger amounts available in exceptional circumstances) are available to support charitable or voluntary activities for organisations operating in or for Westfield (see map).
+Grants up to £1,000 (with larger amounts available in exceptional circumstances) are available to support charitable or voluntary activities operating in or for Westfield (see map).

 Criteria for funding

-Applicants must demonstrate how the local community has been involved in their project and give evidence in their application that the project meets local needs and has local support.
+Applicants must give evidence in their application that the project meets local needs and has local support and ideally will demonstrate how the local community has been involved in their project.

-To apply for a grant you do not have to be a registered charity, as long as the work you do has charitable aims and you have a constitution (set of rules) and management committee.
-If your organisation has its own bank account it must have at least two signatories to authorise cheques.
+To apply for a grant you do not have to be a registered charity, as long as the work you do has charitable aims.
+Ideally, grants will be awarded to groups with a constitution (set of rules) and a management committee, however, in some circumstances the Parish Council can award grants towards projects which meet the grants criteria but are not being undertaken by a constituted group.
+The Parish Council cannot pay grants to a personal bank account, however, it may be able to use grant funds to pay project costs directly.
+If an organisation has its own bank account it must have at least two signatories to authorise payments.

 Examples of grants